More about: Florence Hop-On Hop-Off Bus

 - Line B is not available on weekdays, only on some weekends and public holidays

-Please note that timetables may vary slightly depending on the season or weather conditions, so we recommend checking the exact timetable in real time at the stop or on the official app.
+Please note that timetables may vary slightly depending on the season or conditions on the day, so it is recommended that you check the exact timetable in real time at the stop or on the official app.

 Florence City Sightseeing bus lines